An Informal History of Informal Writing: Wikis, Blogs, and the Promise of Digital Humanities (Fall 2011 version)

 From Peer Review to Peer Production

 One option for sharing these texts is a wiki.
 A number of examples can now be found online in which students and teachers publish their notes, lesson plans, and lectures for wider use, often under a creative commons or GNU license that permits copying and modification of the work.
 For instance, graduate students working with Professor Zachary Schrag at George Mason University set up the Mason Historiographiki.
 Built on the model of Wikipedia, it takes advantage of the lucid format of the world’s most famous wiki to provide an outlet for the written material that graduate students generate in the course of studying for oral exams.
 The site includes both overviews of historiography of topics and periods (“The New Deal,” “Suburbanization”) as well as summaries of books.8

-Permalink for this paragraph 0 A few colleagues and I started a wiki called Videri in 2004 for much the same purpose.
+¶ 10 Leave a comment on paragraph 10 0 A few colleagues and I started a wiki called Videri in 2004 for much the same purpose.
 We had a study group in which we each read a book a week and met to discuss it, sharing our notes.
 With Wikipedia gaining greater notoriety at the time, it occurred to us to pool these resources—our notes, historiographical essays from class, and the like—and make them available to others.
 Some of the material was (and still is) quite rough, but the editable format meant that others could build on it and improve.
 It also meant that notes and papers that would otherwise languish in a file cabinet or hard drive enjoyed some kind of second life online.
 Every graduate student would not have to reinvent the wheel every time she faced down a reading list with hundreds of monographs.

 The Cultural Form(s) of Online Publishing